coolwanglu/pdf2htmlEX/README.md

 * fontforge (with header files)
  * git version is recommended to avoid annoying compilation issues
 * [Optional] ttfautohint
- * use --external-hint-tool=ttfautohint to enable it
+ * run pdf2htmlEX with --external-hint-tool=ttfautohint to enable it

 #### Compiling